-These members make up part of Russell’s project, Everything Is Recorded, and this scene—shot in February 2018—opens their new Mahaneela- and CHILD-directed film (watch above).
+These members make up part of Russell’s project, Everything Is Recorded, and this scene – shot in February 2018 – opens their new Mahaneela- and CHILD-directed film (watch above).
 As collaborations go, Everything Is Recorded is ambitious, outrageously freeform and un-choreographed, unlike anything else happening right now.
-Though loosely centered around elements of jazz, soul, and rap, their sound isn’t constricted.
-It's music in its pure creative form, made of the moment, as evidenced by their track album released earlier this year.
-Take a listen to "Mountains of Gold", then Gil Scott Heron cover "Cane," then "Be My Friend" as proof.
+Though loosely centred around elements of jazz, soul and rap, their sound isn’t constricted.
+It’s music in its pure creative form, made of the moment, as evidenced by their track album released earlier this year.
+Take a listen to “Mountains of Gold”, then Gil Scott Heron cover “Cane”, then “Be My Friend” as aural proof.

 Throughout the film’s 30 minutes, Everything Is Recorded members praise their process.
-Words like "magical," "putting ego aside," "nourishment," "expression" enter the fold.
-Ultimately, by the film’s end, it is evident that the project goes beyond music, and into something deeper—about the mechanisms of human interaction, fulfillment, life, and the moments we live through, big and small.
+Words like “magical”, “putting ego aside”, “nourishment”, “expression” enter the fold.
+Ultimately, by the film’s end, it is evident that the project goes beyond music, and into something deeper – about the mechanisms of human interaction, fulfilment, life, and the moments we live through, big and small.

 “All this is being stored in you somehow, and it does affect you; all the little things you shovel and you hide and you don’t face,” adds Sampha.
 These things, these moments, allow us to be creative, explains Obongjayar.
 At one point, Infinite says “it’s like the beauty of memory.”

 This is a poignant, tender conclusion to the film, especially since, after these quotes, we hear the lyrics to “Be My Friend”, which say “it is possible to be alone, and not live alone / it is possible to feel alone, and not work alone”.
 But then it changes: “you are not alone!
 You didn’t get here by yourself.”